What are the 12 Critical Elements of Successful Landing Pages?

 The simpler a page’s design, the better.
 Simple sites are easier to load, process, and use.
 “The reason we can use practically any microwave is because they all follow basic constructs,” Sweeny says.
 “It’s the same with websites.”
 Global navigation is expected at the top of the page with the search box in the upper-right corner.
 If it’s placed somewhere else, the user will be at a loss and will likely leave the site unsatisfied.

-8. Earns user trust
+8. Earn user trust

 Product-specific testimonials from people relevant to the target audience earns users’ trust.
 These testimonials can be case studies or reviews culled from social networks, media, or customers directly.
 Reviews are the dominant form of endorsement as people rely on other people’s experiences.
 Awards, membership in professional organizations, and business partnerships should also be prominently displayed.